 Schedule of meetings

 • First Sundays.
-10:30 – 11:45am: Intergenerational (Family) Meeting for Worship (Hybrid, Zoom).
+October through June, 10:30 – 11:45am: Intergenerational (Family) Meeting for Worship (Hybrid, Zoom).
 Adults and children of all ages are welcome.
 To participate using Zoom, click this link or call 1-646-558-8656 and provide the Meeting ID 846 5016 8316 and passcode 140406.
 Contact family-worship@fmcquaker.org

-• All other Sundays.
+• All other Sundays, September through June.
 10:30 – 11:45am: Children begin worship with their families in the Meetinghouse.
 At approximately 10:45am, someone will stand with the First Day School (FDS) banner.
 At that time, children may follow the banner to their classrooms or outside (depending on weather and the planned activities.)
 Depending on the needs of your family, children are also welcome to remain in worship with their family or to bring an adult along with them to FDS.
 First Day School activities will wrap up around 11:45am, though children are welcome to stay until 12:45pm, if their parents are participating in Afterthoughts or Friendly Fellowship.

 First Day School Committee